 Global challenges can only be mastered through cooperation.
 Based on this belief, the DAAD is funding the establishment of eight Global Centres, four each for climate & environment, as well as health & pandemic prevention.

 International scientific collaboration across disciplines is particularly important when it comes to mastering global challenges, such as the climate- or the corona crisis.
 Education and research must approach this issue in a globally interconnected way and at the same time develop solutions that are promising in the respective local contexts.
 Against this background, the programme funds the establishment of international centres, situated at higher education institutions in the Global South, where international and German scientists jointly teach, conduct research and promote social transformation in dialogue with business, politics and civil society.
 The aim is to provide a German contribution to overcoming the crises of our time.
 For this purpose, the Federal Foreign Office (AA) provides the DAAD with funds from the cultural relations and education policy.

 The long-term effects (impacts) of the programme are among others:

 - Contribution to relevant SDGs and Germany‘s involvement in joint strategies to tackle global challenges

-- Contribution to knowledge generation, transfer and circulation in matters of climate and environment
+- Contribution to knowledge generation, transfer and circulation in the two thematic fields

 To achieve these goals, the centres have access to a wide range of eligible measures, such as the development of master's and doctoral programmes or the awarding of scholarships.
 Digital and hybrid formats in teaching, research, cooperation and transfer are intended to play a special role where it makes sense, also with regard to climate- and resource-friendly project implementation.